quanghuyle3/GymLife/README.md

 ## Features
 - Registration and login for members and staff.
+- Display statistics with different Charts using data from the database.
 - REST API to manage members (add, update, delete).
 - REST API to manage work schedules.
 - REST API for trainings.